migeruhito/sagenb/README.rst

 Goals
 =====

-* Make the notebook independent from Sage, so that it can be launched by an independent python interpreter.
+* Make the notebook independent from Sage, so that it can be launched from an independent python interpreter.

 * Break the notebook in several packages (WebApp, sage_server interface,